 The major tenet of the regulatory program is avoidance and minimization of impacts associated with a project.
-Through its permit application review process, MDE attempts to first prevent wetland loss by avoiding impacts, and then, for impacts that are unavoidable, to reduce impacts by minimizing the impacts associated with activities affecting wetlands.
+Through its permit application review process, MDE attempts to first, prevent wetland loss by requiring an applicant to evaluate project designs that will avoid wetland impacts.
+Based on this evaluation of alternatives, if MDE finds that impacts are unavoidable, the applicant is required to utilize the project design that will minimize the wetland impacts and provide appropriate mitigation for those impacts.

 The application fee schedule attempts to further reduce impacts by providing financial incentives to the applicant.
 As proposed impacts increase, an escalating application fee schedule has been established to insure that each applicant exercises every opportunity to avoid and minimize impacts to the State's wetland and waterway resources.
 In general, all applications require a minimum application fee of \$750.
 Major projects (i.e., those that involve more than 5,000 square feet of impact, require a public notice, or otherwise implicate endangered species, historical resources, or other sensitive resources) are assessed an additional fee of \$750 or more based on the coordination requirements of the application, the proposed impact on sensitive resources, or the impact area in acres.
 The actual fee schedule is presented in the following table.